geez0219/website-ng/src/assets/branches/r1.0/tutorial/advanced/t03_operator.md

 ```

 ## Operator Mechanism
-We learned about the operator structure in [Tutorial 3](https://github.com/fastestimator/fastestimator/blob/master/tutorial/beginner/t03_operator.ipynb).
+We learned about the operator structure in [tutorial 3](./tutorials/beginner/t03_operator) in beginner section.
 Operators are used to build complex computation graphs in Fastestimator.

 In Fastestimator, all the available data is held in a data dictionary during execution.
 An `Op` interacts with the required portion of this data using the keys specified through the `inputs` key, processes the data through the `forward` function and writes the values returned from the `forward` function to this data dictionary using the `outputs` key.
 An `Op` runs when it's `mode` matches the current execution mode.
-For more information on mode, you can go through [Tutorial 8](https://github.com/fastestimator/fastestimator/blob/master/tutorial/beginner/t08_mode.ipynb).
+For more information on mode, you can go through [tutorial 8](./tutorials/beginner/t08_mode).

 <img src="assets/branches/r1.0/tutorial/../resources/t03_advanced_operator_mechanism.png" alt="drawing" width="500"/>